SomeBlackMagic/tuya-mqtt/README.md

 I changed the mqtt topic names structure, so compatibility might be broken.
 It also relies on my fork of TuyAPI.
 Otherwise, I tried to keep it compatible with the original version.

-## Supported Devices
-This project supports various Tuya devices including:
-- Computer Power Switches (JH-usb model)
-- Standard switches and dimmers
-- Various other Tuya-compatible IoT devices

-Below is the description from the original repo.
 # tuya-mqtt

 # !!!!
 Important Note !!!!
-This project is currently in maintainance mode.
+This project is currently in maintenance mode.
 No further enhancements to this project are planned and will not be planned for the future unless someone out there is interested in becoming the new maintainer.
 Please do not open issues to request new features, new device support, etc, as they will likely be closed with no comment.
 I will try to support existing functionality, but even this will likely be on a very limited basis.
 If you are interested in maintaining this project, please post [here](https://github.com/rospogrigio/localtuya/issues/194).

 I have decided to step away from this project as I've made the personal decision to rid myself of any Tuya Wifi based devices (I'm down to only 4 at this point, and they are all easy to replace or at least flash with Tasmota).
 This decision was made due to the fact that Tuya continues to make it more and more difficult to control their devices locally.
 While I don't blame them for this, these devices were only interesting to me because of this local control and thus I can no longer meet my personal goals with Tuya devices (at least the Wifi ones) so I will no longer be purchasing/using them going forward.